 Cynthia is Director of Web and Data Services at the Jewish Community Center of San Francisco.
 Prior to joining the JCCSF, she served as IT Director at Good Vibrations and attempted to make a living both at sketch comedy and by making dolls.
 She also, more successfully, obtained her Masters degree and EdD in Policy Analysis and Implementation from Mills College; met and married her wife; and (sort of) raised two children.
 When she is not at work, Cynthia divides her time between powerlessly watching her teenager “differentiate,” actively supporting the amazing/brilliant founder of PNDC, Sharon Ellison, as she spreads her Powerful Non-Defensive Communication methodology, and trying to facilitate the efforts of public schools as they try to build integrated, strong community ties.
 Cynthia is a member of the School Site Council at Gateway Middle School; is chair of the Parent Association and very much looks forward to supporting the educators and administrative staff at her daughter's school as they go about doing their amazing work.

-Sapna Boze is the Board Co-Chair of Gateway.
+Sapna Boze is the board co-chair of the Gateway Board of Trustees.
 She is fulfilling her passion to help provide exceptional education and nurturing environments to all kids.
 Sapna also helps with event planning and fundraising for the Boys & Girls Club of San Francisco, and in the past served on the Advisory Board for KIPP Bay Area and the Council for the Bay Area Discovery Museum.
 Prior to focusing full time on the nonprofit sector, Sapna was in corporate finance at Autodesk, and prior to that at Cisco Systems.
 Sapna earned her B.S. in Managerial Economics from U.C.
 Davis and her MBA from Vanderbilt’s Owen Graduate School of Management, where she is currently serving on the Alumni Board.
 Sapna and her husband, Brandon, live in San Francisco with their three young daughters.

 Sharon is an expert in account-based marketing and CXO engagement programs.
 She has worked as a consultant to Fortune 500 technology companies, including EMC, IBM, VMware, RSA, Symantec, Cisco, Microsoft, NetApp, VMware, Adobe, Oracle, Sun Microsystems, Siebel Systems and Google.
 In response to an increased focus on CXO engagement and strategic account marketing, Sharon in 2008 founded Boardroom Insiders, a content company that provides the most in-depth executive profiles on the market today.
 Boardroom Insiders customers include Microsoft, IBM, HP, CA, EMC, Vodafone, Cisco, Tableau, Citrix, UPS and USPS.
 In the words of one of her longtime clients, "Sharon is the type of secret weapon that everyone wished they had in their arsenal."
 Born and raised in San Diego, California, Sharon worked as a freelance writer before earning a master's degree combining international relations and business from the University of California, San Diego.
 After moving to San Francisco in 1995 she worked in sales and marketing management for startup companies.
 She still lives in San Francisco with her husband and two boys.